LukeRutley/azure-video-understanding/README.md

 # Azure Video Understanding with OpenAI

-A Python notebook demonstrating how to analyze video content frame-by-frame using Azure OpenAI's GPT-4.1 vision capabilities.
+A Python notebook demonstrating how to analyze video content using Azure OpenAI's GPT-4.1 vision capabilities.
 This approach provides greater control over frame extraction rate, resolution, and analysis workflow compared to Azure's pre-built video content understanding service.

 ## 🎯 Why This Project?